← Back to Blog

 4. Overtrading From Anxiety Some people hesitate less when they go live — they actually trade more, almost compulsively, as if they need to "do something" to justify the real account.
 Stick to your plan.

 The first payout from a funded account is a critical moment.
 Take too much and you have no buffer.
 Take too little and you're not capitalizing on your success.
-Having someone walk you through the decision makes a real difference.
+The dashboard shows the figures that govern the request; use those numbers as the authority.

 It Will Feel Wrong Before It Feels Right